 \section{Abstract}

 We highlight a general theory to engineer arbitrary Hermitian tight-binding lattice models in electrical LC circuits, where the lattice sites are replaced by the electrical nodes, connected to its neighbors and to the ground by capacitors and inductors.
-In particular, by supplementing each node with $n$ subnodes, where the phases of the current and voltage are the $n$ distinct roots of \emph{unity}, one can in principle realize arbitrary hopping amplitude between the sites or the nodes via the \emph{shift capacitor coupling} between them.
-We then implement this general principle to construct a plethora of topological model Hamiltonians in electrical circuits, also known as \emph{topoelectric circuits}, where the robust zero-energy topological boundary modes manifest through a large boundary impedance, when the circuit is tuned to the resonance frequency.
+In particular, by supplementing each node with $n$ subnodes, where the phases of the current and voltage are the $n$ distinct roots of \emph{unity}, one can in principle realize arbitrary hopping amplitude between the sites or nodes via the \emph{shift capacitor coupling} between them.
+This general principle is then implemented to construct a plethora of topological models in electrical circuits, \emph{topolectric circuits}, where the robust zero-energy topological boundary modes manifest through a large boundary impedance, when the circuit is tuned to the resonance frequency.
 The simplicity of our circuit constructions is based on the fact that the existence of the boundary modes relies only on the Clifford algebra of the corresponding Hermitian matrices entering the Hamiltonian and not on their particular representation.
-This in turn enables to implement a wide class of topological models through rather simple topoelectric circuits with nodes consisting of only two subnodes.
-We anchor these outcomes from the numerical computation of the on-resonance impedance in circuit realizations of first-order ($m=1$), such as Chern and quantum spin Hall insulators, second- ($m=2$) and third- ($m=3$) order topological insulators in different dimensions, featuring sharp localization on boundaries of codimensionality $d_c=m$.
-Finally, we develop \emph{stacked topoelectric circuit} construction to engineer topological semimetals, among which three-dimensional Weyl, nodal-loop and quadrupolar Dirac semimetals are the most prominent ones, respectively displaying surface and hinge localized impedance.
+This in turn enables us to implement a wide class of topological models through rather simple topolectric circuits with nodes consisting of only two subnodes.
+We anchor these outcomes from the numerical computation of the on-resonance impedance in circuit realizations of first-order ($m=1$), such as Chern and quantum spin Hall insulators, and second- ($m=2$) and third- ($m=3$) order topological insulators in different dimensions, featuring sharp localization on boundaries of codimensionality $d_c=m$.
+Finally, we subscribe to the \emph{stacked topolectric circuit} construction to engineer three-dimensional Weyl, nodal-loop, quadrupolar Dirac and Weyl semimetals, respectively displaying surface and hinge localized impedance.